Ascot State School: Heritage listing

 Ascot State School was listed on the Queensland Heritage Register on 7 April 2017 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Ascot State School (established in 1920) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The place retains excellent, representative examples of standard government-designed school buildings, which were architectural responses to prevailing government educational philosophies, set in landscaped grounds with sporting facilities and mature trees.

 Three urban brick school buildings (1920, 1923–39, 1928–34) represent the culmination of years of experimentation with natural light, classroom size and elevation by the Department of Public Works (DPW), and also demonstrate the growing preference in the early 20th century for constructing brick school buildings at metropolitan schools in developing suburbs.
 Additions to Blocks B and C undertaken during the 1930s are the result of the Queensland Government's building and relief work programmes during the 1930s, which stimulated the economy and provided work for men unemployed as a result of the Great Depression.

 The suburban site with mature trees, sporting facilities and other landscaping features demonstrates educational policies that promoted the importance of play and a beautiful environment in the education of children.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The 1930s educational murals, painted on the interior classroom walls of Block B are, and have always been, a rare educational practice.
+The 1930s educational murals, painted on the interior classroom walls of Block B are rare educational practice.
 Intact and distinctive, they are the only known murals of this kind in Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Ascot State School is important in demonstrating the principal characteristics of a Queensland state school with later modifications.
 These include: teaching buildings constructed to individual designs; and generous, landscaped sites, with mature trees, assembly and play areas, and sporting facilities.

 The urban brick school buildings are intact, excellent examples of individually designed urban brick school buildings.
 They demonstrate the principal characteristics of this type through their highset form; linear layout, with classrooms and teachers rooms accessed by verandahs; undercrofts used as open play spaces and understoreys for additional classrooms; loadbearing, masonry construction, with face brick piers to undercroft spaces; and roof fleches.
 They demonstrate use of the stylistic features of their era, which determined their roof form, decorative treatment and joinery.
 Typically, urban brick school buildings are configured to create central courtyards, and are located in suburban areas that were growing at the time of their construction.

 The place is important because of its aesthetic significance.